AlexzanderFlores/WOKCommands-v2/README.md

 <a href='https://nodei.co/npm/wokcommands/' target='_blank'>![alt WOKCommands](https://nodei.co/npm/wokcommands.png)</a>

-# WOKCommands with MariaDb nad TypeORM compatibility
+# WOKCommands for MariaDB connection with TypeORM

 WOKCommands is a Discord.JS command handler made by [Worn Off Keys](https://youtube.com/wornoffkeys).
 The goal of this package is to make it simple and easy to get your bot off the ground without worrying about your own command handler.